g76r/qron/README.md

 git submodule update
 ```

-Then one should build libqtpf before qron since it's a dependency.
+Then one should build dependencies before qron.
-This can be done with the top directory qmake project or with any external
+This can be done transparently using the top directory qmake project or any
-program such as an IDE like Qt Creator.
+external program such as an IDE like Qt Creator.
 For instance, these commands work on most modern linux distros:

 ``` bash